uviclibraries/figma-intro/share-design.md

 Alternatively, you can generate a **link** to share:
 1. Click **Copy Prototype Link** near the bottom of the Share pop-up to share a view-only presentation of your Figma design.
-2. Click **Copy Dev Mode Link** to share the open development version of your Figma design if you want people to be able to edit it.
+2. Click **Copy Dev Mode Link** to share an editable version of your Figma design.
+Note your collaborator will need to make an account and also request permission to edit which will be at the bottom of the screen in blue.

 ## 3. Presenting Your Design